PickleBoxer/aerpoints/ARCHITECTURE.md

 ### Product Page
 - Under product price: "🏆 Earn 50 points with this purchase"
-- If purchasable with points: "💰 Buy with 500 points"
 - Only shown for products with configured points

 ### Shopping Cart